yisar/asta/README.md

 ### How is This Different from Qwik.js or Marko.js?

-In principle, asta is the sum of them, but the implementation details are quite different.
+In principle, asta is the sum of them, Asta is a double optimization, but the implementation details are quite different.

+At the same time, Asta attempts to migrate Elm's mental model to SSR.

+There is only a single state tree, and components are pure functions without states or any overhead.

+These helps to completely solve performance problems.